-Because of security and safety concerns, children are to be dropped off and picked up in the rear parking lot only.
+Because of security and safety concerns, elementary school aged children are to be dropped off and picked up in the rear parking lot only.
 Remember, our speed limit on campus is 5 miles per hour!
-Please refer to the drop-off diagram in the back of the handbook.
+Per California law please refrain from using your cell phone while in the pick up line.
 These guidelines were designed to insure the supervision and safety of each child.
 Your compliance is mandatory.

 Fire Evacuation Drills for students and adults on campus are held periodically.
 This practice is done under the auspices of the Arden-Arcade Fire District.
 An earthquake drill is scheduled quarterly.
 Students are asked to follow the directives of the teacher during these drills, which are executed to make certain students learn proper safety procedures and adhere to all safety guidelines.

 Lost and Found

 The preschool classroom has a lost and found bin in the classroom.
 There is also a school lost and found closet is located in the office lobby.
 Check it regularly.
 After a reasonable time, accumulated articles will be given away to charitable organizations.